atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 3. Select `Create permission set`.
 4. Select `Create a custom permission set`.
 5. Provide a Name of `acme-cost-mgmt`.
-6. Select `Attach AWS managed policies`
-  - A predefined set of AWS-managed IAM permissions will be listed.
+6. Select `Attach AWS managed policies`.
+A predefined set of AWS-managed IAM permissions will be listed.
 In some cases, you will want to reuse these IAM-managed permissions so that you defer to AWS to keep common sets of permissiop to date.
 In other cases, you will create your own custom permissions.
 7. Search on `Billing` and select `Billing`.
 6. Select `Create`.